peterpeterparker/daviddalbusco.com/src/blog/stylo-another-kind-of-rich-text-editor.md

 For styling purposes, another toolbar gives the user the ability to modify text — e.g. bold, italic, colors, etc. — and add hyperlinks.

 Last but not least, for an optimized experience on desktop, many actions can be performed without the mouse.
-Opening the list of paragraphs can be triggered hitting “/” and **bold**, *italic* and `mark` are accessible through keyboard shortcuts.
+Opening the list of paragraphs can be triggered hitting “/” and **bold**, _italic_ and `mark` are accessible through keyboard shortcuts.

-*****
+---

 #### Customizable 💪